amogh09/amogh09.github.io/_posts/2020-06-08-pure-functions-and-monads.md

 ---
 layout: post
-title:  "Pure functions and Monads"
+title: Pure functions and Monads
-date:   2020-06-08 18:30:17 -0500
+date: 2020-06-08
-categories: haskell functional-programming
+tags: haskell functional-programming
 ---
 In today's article I'll be showing you a way to write pure functions that are Monad-friendly meaning that they are composable with Monadic contexts.